pachyderm/docs/content/latest/deploy-manage/manage/cluster-access.md

 ## View the Active Context

-When you have multiple Pachyderm clusters, you can switch between them by setting the current context.
+When you have multiple MLDM clusters, you can switch between them by setting the current context.
 The active context is the cluster that you interact with when you run `pachctl` commands.